LINCellularNeuroscience/VAME/README.md

 # VAME in a Nutshell
 VAME is a probabilistic machine learning framework for clustering of behavioral signals obtained from pose-estimation tools.
 It is a PyTorch based deep learning framework which leverages the power of recurrent neural networks (RNN) to model sequential data.
+The [workflow](https://github.com/LINCellularNeuroscience/VAME/wiki/VAME-workflow) of VAME consists of 5 steps.

 ## Installation of VAME